tezansahu/notes_and_resources/flutter_windows.md

 # Flutter (for Windows)

+Flutter is an open-source UI software development kit created by Google.
+It is used to develop applications for Android, iOS, Linux, Mac, Windows, Google Fuchsia, and the web from a single codebase.

 ## Installation

 _These steps are majorly taken from the [official Flutter Docs for Installation](https://flutter.dev/docs/get-started/install/windows) but include other smaller details that may have been glossed over or may cause errors.
 The installation assumes that you already have __Android Studio__ installed with the SDKs needed for development._